Tw1sm/tw1sm.github.io/_posts/2021-02-15-socks-relay.md

 Well, if `smbclient` didn't work, `smbmap` won't either... right?
 ![smbmap](/assets/posts/socks-relay/proxyauth-smbmap.png){: .mx-auto.d-block :}

 Wrong, for reasons unknown to me, `smbmap` can read the C drive in my setup, but `smbclient` can't.
 Maybe I was using smbclient wrong, but like I said, I've had it work before.
-At any rate, we could `smbmap` to accomplish the same functionality we desired with `smbclient`.
+At any rate, we could use `smbmap` to accomplish the same functionality we desired with `smbclient`.

 ### smbexec
 Similar to the oddities with `smbclient`, I've had issues with `smbexec.py` not working in every environment.
 But we *should* be able to obtain and interactive session using it.
 We can specify `-no-pass` here since the password we supply when prompted won't matter: